Marchlyn Mawr Dam Road: A Scenic Journey Through Wales' Heartland

-Marchlyn Mawr Dam is a natural lake dammed to form a reservoir at an elevation of 643m (2,109ft) above the sea level, located in Gwynedd, in north-west Wales.
-It’s one of the highest mountain roads of the country.
+Marchlyn Mawr Dam is a natural lake dammed to form a reservoir at an elevation of 643m (2,109ft) above the sea level, located in Gwynedd county, in Wales.
+It’s one of the highest roads of the country.

 Is the road to Marchlyn Mawr Dam paved?

 Tucked away in Snowdonia, a mountainous region, the road to the lake is totally paved but very narrow.
 Built from 1975 to 1979, the road features steep sections, hitting a 12.6% of maximum gradient through some of the ramps.

 How long is the road to Marchlyn Mawr Dam?

 Set high in the north-western part of the country, the road is 5.31km (3.3 miles) long starting from Deiniolen, a village in Gwynedd, at the foot of Elidir Fawr, in Llanddeiniolen Community.
 Over this distance, the elevation gain is 426 meters.
 The average percentage is 8.02 %.

 Is the road to Marchlyn Mawr Dam open?

 The road to the reservoir is owned by the power/water company.
 It is possible to cycle up the road to the reservoir but a gate prevents cars from driving on the road.
 The final 2.89km (1.8 miles) are closed to private vehicles.